OrangeYi/Breakout/readme.txt

     ……)
     and it is not a bug when the ball jump between the block, because there are gaps between the blocks and the ball and jump between it.

-7.Do not play at the school server!!!!!!!!!
-It will lag!!!!!!!
-  Download it and “make run”!!!